 During her interviews with the USCIS, it was discovered that she and her husband had separated even before she arrived in the United States and they did not live together in Rhode Island, as she claimed.
 She herself also admitted to submitting fabricated documents, including an affidavit purportedly from her husband, telephone bills and other mails in their names addressed to the home in Rhode Island to make it appear that they lived together.
 The Immigration Judge found in favor of the USCIS and granted her voluntary departure to return to her country.

-On appeal, the Board of Immigration Appeals (BIA) affirmed the decision.
-On appeal to the New York Court of Appeals, the Court upheld the ruling of the BIA that her marriage was not a good-faith marriage and they did not cohabit.
+The Board of Immigration Appeals (BIA) affirmed the decision.
+On appeal to the Court of Appeals, the Court upheld the ruling of the BIA that her marriage was not a good-faith marriage and they did not cohabit.
 The Court also concluded that she was not able to meet her burden by a preponderance of the evidence that she entered into a good-faith marriage with her husband.

 There can be catastrophic consequences if misrepresentation is committed.
 Hence, applicants and immigrants should always be truthful when filling-out forms, submitting documents and answering questions during interviews with the US consulate and USCIS.